Our approach and performance

 MoneyMinded aims to help people build financial skills, knowledge and confidence, and was established to respond to the need for financial skills education among the most vulnerable members of our community.

-The program was developed by ANZ in conjunction with the Centre for Learning Innovation at NSW Department of Education and Training and an advisory committee including the Australian Financial Counselling and Credit Reform Association (AFCCRA), the Financial Counsellors Association of NSW (FCAN), the Australian Securities and Investments Commission (ASIC) and community sector representatives.
+The program was developed by ANZ in conjunction with the Centre for Learning Innovation at NSW Department of Education and Training and an advisory committee including Financial Counselling Australia (formerly the Australian Financial Counselling and Credit Reform Association), the Financial Counsellors Association of NSW (FCAN), the Australian Securities and Investments Commission (ASIC) and community sector representatives.

-MoneyMinded reaches groups that are marginalised or financially excluded, and since its inception in 2003, it has reached over 200,000 people, making it the most widely used financial literacy program in Australia (RMIT University 2010).
-The program has been adapted for Indigenous participants (see MoneyBusiness, delivered in partnership with the Australian Government), migrant groups, people with disability, high school students, prisoners, long-term unemployed and young people at risk.
+MoneyMinded reaches groups that are marginalised or financially excluded.
+Since its inception in 2003, it has reached over 240,000 people, making it the most widely used financial literacy program in Australia (RMIT University 2012).
+The program has been adapted for Indigenous participants (see MoneyBusiness delivered in partnership with the Australian Government), migrant groups, people with disability, high school students, prisoners, long-term unemployed and young people at risk.
 Recently, we have adapted MoneyMinded for projects in New Zealand and the Asia Pacific region under a Group-wide commitment to improving the financial capability of disadvantaged communities.

 How MoneyMinded works